NotJeket/PUBGm-Tower-V1/README.md

 - The table can be resized based on the content.

+- If a team is outside the area of the game they will have a changed 2nd picture as well as an continious animation.

+- In case a team is dead the rank will be displayed instead of a logo, as well as an grayscale being applied.

-- The program uses PyQt5 for the user interface.
+- The program uses dash for the user interface.

 - The program is cross-platform and can be run on Windows, Linux, and macOS.